wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    * Lightning components
    <br /><br />

-1. Copy text from another window and paste it in the editor window.
+1. Copy text from another place and paste it in the editor window.

+   PROTIP: Save code in a Git repository (such as GitHub) so that you can go back to any point in time.

 1. To save, press Ctrl+S.

    PROTIP: A common error is forgetting to save before execute.
 Execute without saving to see what the error is (such as "Unread").